 1. Why is my cat throwing up?

-Cats vomit for various reasons—from hairballs and overeating to more serious issues like infections or poisoning.
-Occasional vomiting is normal, especially if your cat is grooming a lot, but frequent vomiting could signal something more serious, like gastrointestinal problems or kidney disease.
-When to worry?
-If it happens more than once a week or is accompanied by lethargy, weight loss, or diarrhea—call your vet.
+Cats vomit for all sorts of reasons, from hairballs and overeating to more serious issues like infections or poisoning.
+Occasional vomiting is normal, especially in a cat who grooms a lot.
+Frequent vomiting is a different story and can signal gastrointestinal problems or kidney disease.
+If it happens more than once a week, or comes with lethargy, weight loss, or diarrhea, call your vet.

 2. Why does my cat have diarrhea?

-Diarrhea can result from dietary changes, food allergies, stress, or even parasites.
-A sudden case might not be alarming, but ongoing diarrhea could indicate an infection or a chronic condition like inflammatory bowel disease (IBD).
+Dietary changes, food allergies, stress, and parasites can all cause it.
+A sudden one-off isn't alarming, but ongoing diarrhea could indicate an infection or a chronic condition like inflammatory bowel disease (IBD).
 Make sure your cat stays hydrated, and consult your vet if it lasts more than 24 hours.

 3. How do I know if my cat is sick?

-Cats are masters at hiding pain, so look for subtle signs like:
+Cats are masters at hiding pain, so watch for the subtle stuff:

-Any change in behavior can be a red flag, so don’t hesitate to schedule a vet visit if something seems off.
+Any change in behavior can be a red flag.
+If something seems off, don't wait to schedule a vet visit.

 4. Should I brush my cat's teeth?

 Yes!
-Dental health is often overlooked, but gum disease and tooth decay are common in cats.
-Brushing your cat’s teeth 2–3 times a week can help prevent issues.
-If brushing isn’t an option, consider dental treats or water additives designed for cats.
+Dental health is easy to overlook, but gum disease and tooth decay are common in cats.
+Brushing your cat's teeth 2-3 times a week can help prevent issues.
+If your cat treats the toothbrush as an act of war, dental treats or water additives designed for cats are a reasonable fallback.

 5. How often should I take my cat to the vet?